 Got Broadband?
 New SBA Effort Offers Web Help

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »OK, so the Small Business Administration's share of the stimulus funding went pretty fast, and some of its hardship-loan programs were kind of a boondoggle.
+Opinions expressed by Entrepreneur contributors are their own.OK, so the Small Business Administration's share of the stimulus funding went pretty fast, and some of its hardship-loan programs were kind of a boondoggle.
 But the Small Business Administration's Service Corps of Retired Executives (SCORE) has a new initiative to help small businesses compete better in the 21st Century.

 What small businesses really need to compete, SCORE says, is broadband.Yes, you read that right.
 Not more customers.
 Not tax breaks.
 Apparently the secret ingredient that's missing to level the playing field is...high-speed Internet access.